[Last updated March 2023]

 FAA ratings obtained on the 61.75, such as an FAA instrument rating, can then be transferred to the standalone certificate.

 Some pilots comment that the 61.75 licence is a built on a “deck of cards”, in that if anything happens to your UK licence then your US licence becomes invalidated.
-This includes moving house, having a new UK licence number (for example when changing to EASA) etc. However, in the first instance the process to attain a standalone FAA Private Pilot Certificate is much more onerous – requiring TSA and visa clearance, likely further cross-country and/or night logbook time, additional training and a checkride.
-It is possible to do most but not all of this in the UK (reducing the need for a visa) at a price, but I believe the theory exams in particular can only be taken in the US.
+This includes moving house, having a new UK licence number (for example when upgrading from PPL to CPL or ATPL) etc. However, in the first instance the process to attain a standalone FAA Private Pilot Certificate is much more onerous – requiring TSA and visa clearance, likely further cross-country and/or night logbook time, additional training and a checkride.
+It is possible to do some but not all of this in the UK (for which you may still require official US approval) at a price, but the theory exams and checkride in particular can only be taken in the US.

 If the main purpose of the licence is for occasional rental, then a 61.75 offers a simpler administrative route.
 For those seeking a full FAA Instrument Rating, then taking the time and effort for the standalone FAA PPL is probably worthwhile since you will need a visa for training in the US anyway.